Finding the Version of an Installed Node.js npm Package

 // Replace <package-name> with the actual package name

-Common Questions About Finding npm Package Versions
+Common Questions About Finding npm Package Versions.

-4. You can find the versions of all installed packages in the package.json file under the dependencies and devDependencies sections.
+4. All installed packages' versions may be found in the package.json file, specifically in the dependencies and devDependencies sections.

 16. To find the installed version of a globally installed package, use the command npm list -g <package-name>.